karan7798z/Flight-Guru/README.md

 ### 2. API:
 * api2.py: This file contains the code written for hosting API’s.
 We have used Python’s Flask Library for this.
 We have created 3 API’s -
-   a. /getAllAirports: This API is called by the front end for fetching the list of airports to be displayed in the drop downs of Origin and Destination.
+   1. /getAllAirports: This API is called by the front end for fetching the list of airports to be displayed in the drop downs of Origin and Destination.
 It essentially calls/executes the SQL Query that fetches Airport Code and Name from airport table.
-   b. /getBestFlights: This API is called by the front end for fetching the best airlines (ones that have least delay, top 5 of those).
+   2. /getBestFlights: This API is called by the front end for fetching the best airlines (ones that have least delay, top 5 of those).
 It essentially calls/executes the SQL query that fetches Airline Name, Airline Code, Average Delay faced (average of departure delay and arrival delay) from the join of flight and airline table.
-   c. /getTopDestinations:ThisAPIiscalledbythefrontendforfetchingthelist
+   3. /getTopDestinations:ThisAPIiscalledbythefrontendforfetchingthelist
 of best destinations that the user can plan on visiting.
 This essentially calls/executes the SQL query that fetches the list of destinations, on the basis of the maximum flights that have flown to a destination, from user’s origin location, during his intended period of travel.
 It is based on the assumption that the more the number of flights going to a location, more popular that place is at a given time.

 ### 3. UI: